Telewizja Polska: Two-channel period

 The opening of Poland to the West - characteristic of Gierek's era - allowed Polish television to have access to modern technologies from the free world.
 The first result of the cooperation was the broadcasting of the first colour programme on 22 July 1971, using the French SECAM system - it was an adaptation of Anton Chekhov's monodrama On the Harm of Tobacco Smoking.
 Over time, it was the standard adopted in all countries (except Romania) of the Eastern Bloc.
 Initially, the programme was broadcast in colour once a week, from December 6, 1971, the proceedings of the PZPR congress were broadcast every day in colour (the first cyclical colour broadcasts in Europe were broadcast in 1967), but due to the lack of receivers and their high cost, colour television was not available to most Polish television viewers at that time.

 In 1972, after Maciej Szczepański took over the position of president of TVP, approximately 12,000 people lost their jobs at the corporation.

-On1 November 1975, the first terrestrial satellite communication station in Poland was put into operation in Psary-Kąty (Świętokrzyskie Mountains), which significantly expanded TVP's broadcasting capabilities.
+On 1 November 1975, the first terrestrial satellite communication station in Poland was put into operation in Psary-Kąty (Świętokrzyskie Mountains), which significantly expanded TVP's broadcasting capabilities.

 After a long break in the creation of new television centres, on 12 January 1985, a local television branch in Lublin was established, TVP3 Lublin.
-On January 1, 1989, Telegazeta was established, the first teletext service in Poland.
+On 1 January 1989, Telegazeta was established, the first teletext service in Poland.